Feb 24, 2025

 Digital Strategy, Web

-We will use a real example from our own web development experience to bring it as close to reality as possible.
-However, you should keep in mind that this is only an example.
-To get an accurate estimate for your project, contact an experienced tech provider and give a detailed description of the portal you want to build and how it should fit your business process.
+To get an accurate estimate for your project, contact your tech provider and give a detailed description of the system you want to build and how it should fit your business process.

 Before we begin, let’s quickly run through the concept of a web portal and show how it differs from a website.
+Feel free to skip straight to the estimate if you are all set.

 What is web portal development?